nlopez59/MortgageWorkspace/readme.md

 ### DB2 System Layer
-Developers work with DB2 System  Administrators (DBAs) to define DB2 resources like tables, stored procs, plans, packages and other objects related to their application.
+Developers collaborate with DB2 System Administrators (DBAs) to define DB2 resources such as tables, stored procedures, plans, packages, and other objects related to their applications.

-DBAs also maintain the DB2 subsystem which, like CICS, is a STC.
+DBAs also maintain the DB2 subsystem, which, like CICS, is a Started Task (STC).
 In the WaaS 3.1 stock image, the DB2 STC job name starts with the prefix DBD1.
 DB2 has several supporting STCs with the same prefix that provide various services.
 **DB2 Subsystem STC in WaaS 3.1**
 <img src="images/db2stc.png"  width="500">